 62-605-Establishing the Requisite Intent to Become a South Carolina Domiciliary.
-[SC ADC 62-605]

-A. Resident status may not be acquired by an applicant or student while residing in South Carolina for the sole purpose of enrollment in an institution or for access to state-supported programs designed to serve South Carolina residents.
+A. Resident status may not be acquired by an applicant or student while residing in South Carolina for the primary purpose of enrollment in an institution or for access to state supported programs designed to serve South Carolina residents.
+An applicant or student from another state who comes to South Carolina usually does so for the purpose of attending school.
+Therefore, an applicant or student who enrolls as a non-resident in an institution is presumed to remain a non-resident throughout his or her attendance and does not qualify under any of the residency provisions.

-- B. If a person asserts that his/her domicile has been established in this State, the individual has the burden of proof.
+B. If a person asserts that his/her domicile has been established in this State, the individual has the burden of proof.
 Such persons should provide to the designated residency official of the institution to which they are applying any and all evidence the person believes satisfies the burden of proof.
-The residency official will consider any and all evidence provided concerning such claim of domicile, but will not necessarily regard any single item of evidence as conclusive evidence that domicile has been established. - C. For independent persons or the parent, spouse, or guardian of dependent persons, examples of intent to become a South Carolina resident may include, although any single indicator may not be conclusive, the following indicia: - 1.
-Statement of full-time employment; - 2.
-Possession of a valid South Carolina voter registration card; - 3.
-Designating South Carolina as state of legal residence on military record; - 4.
-Possession of a valid South Carolina driver's license or, if a non-driver, a South Carolina identification card.
-Failure to obtain this within 90 days of the establishment of the intent to become a South Carolina resident will delay the beginning date of residency eligibility. - 5.
-Possession of a valid South Carolina vehicle registration card.
-Failure to obtain this within 45 days of the establishment of the intent to become a South Carolina resident will delay the beginning date of residency eligibility. - 6.
-Maintenance of domicile in South Carolina; - 7.
-Paying South Carolina income taxes as a resident during the past tax year, including income earned outside of South Carolina from the date South Carolina domicile was claimed: - 8.
-Ownership of principal residence in South Carolina; and - 9.
-Licensing for professional practice (if applicable) in South Carolina. - D. The absence of indicia in other states or countries is required before the student is eligible to pay in-state rates.
+The residency official will consider any and all evidence provided concerning such claim of domicile, but will not necessarily regard any single item of evidence as conclusive evidence that domicile has been established.

+C. For independent persons or the parent, spouse, or guardian of dependent persons, examples of intent to become a South Carolina resident may include, although any single indicator may not be conclusive, the following indicia:

+1. Statement of full time employment;

+2. Designating South Carolina as state of legal residence on military record;

+3. Possession of a valid South Carolina driver's license, or if a non-driver, a South Carolina identification card.
+Failure to obtain this within 90 days of the establishment of the intent to become a South Carolina resident will delay the beginning date of residency eligibility until a South Carolina driver's license is obtained;

+4. Possession of a valid South Carolina vehicle registration card.
+Failure to obtain this within 45 days of the establishment of the intent to become a South Carolina resident will delay the beginning date of residency eligibility until the applicant obtains a South Carolina vehicle registrations card;

+5. Maintenance of domicile in South Carolina;

+6. Paying South Carolina income taxes as a resident during the past tax year, including income earned outside of South Carolina from the date South Carolina domicile was claimed;

+- 7. Ownership of principal residence in South Carolina; and - 8.
+Licensing for professional practice (if applicable) in South Carolina.

+D. The absence of indicia in other states or countries is required before the student is eligible to pay in state rates.

+HISTORY: Added by State Register Volume 18, Issue No. 4, eff April 22, 1994.
+Amended by State Register Volume 20, Issue No. 6, Part 1, eff June 28, 1996; State Register Volume 28, Issue No. 6, eff June 25, 2004; State Register Volume 32, Issue No. 6, eff June 26, 2009.

 62-606-Maintaining Residence.
-[SC ADC 62-606]